VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/step3-terraform/Readme.md

 **Now compile for `inf1` machines**

 After successful running of `deploy.py`, the S3 URL for compiled model is printed.
-Copy the s3 model artifacts link and place it into `sagemaker_model_data_s3_url` in `terraform.tfvars` file
+Copy the s3 model artifacts link and place it into `sagemaker_model_data_s3_url` in `terraform.tfvars` file.
+There's no need to repeat this step in the future unless you delete your tar.gz model from S3 bucket or change your model.

 **Compress Lambda function for deployment**